Punnad

-Punnad is a village in Kannur district in the state of Kerala, India.
+Punnad is a town in Irrity Municipality in Kannur district in the state of Kerala, India.

 Location

 Punnad is near Iritty and it is within Iritty Municipality and Iritty Taluk.
 Punnad is situated beside the Tellicherry-Coorg road, 34.6 km from Tellicherry, and 37.5 km from Kannur.

 History

 Punnad was a part of Kingdom of Kottayam, Malabar Province.